A reader thinks something fishy is going on.

 “I have a Belken router.
 When I called about updates, they asked for a fee, which seemed unusual.
 My gut was telling me not to jump on the update until I checked the validity of the fee.
 Does this sound correct/legitimate?”

 It does not sound correct to me.
 You can download firmware updates for your router from Belkin’s site for free.
-Just click this link: http://www.belkin.com/us/support-article?articleNum=4971 and then scroll down to look for your model of router.
+Just click this link to learn more: https://www.belkin.com/us/support-article?articleNum=10797

 I’m curious.
 Where did you get the number to call for the update?
 Was it in your router manual or affixed to a sticker on the router itself?
 If you looked it up online, it’s possible that you were re-routed to another site.
 For example, a search for Belkin support number returned these listings.